rerun/rerun/modules/stubbs/README.md

 	[commands]
 	 dance: "tell freddy to dance"
 	  [options]
-	    -jumps <1>: "jump #num times"
+	    --jumps <1>: "jump #num times"
 	 study: "tell freddy to study"
 	  [options]
-	    -subject <math>: "subject to study"
+	    --subject <math>: "subject to study"

 The "dance" and "study" commands are listed.
 Try `freddy:study` with and without options.
-Since a default value was assigned to "-subject" (remember "-default math" was specified to `stubbs:add-option`), the subject "math" will be printed.
+Since a default value was assigned to "--subject" (remember "--default math" was specified to `stubbs:add-option`), the subject "math" will be printed.

 Without option: